strelly83/pisensehat/readme.md

 	MEASUREMENT_INTERVAL = 10  # minutes

 The `MEASUREMENT_INTERVAL` variable controls how often the application reads temperature measurements from the Sense HAT.
 To change how often the application checks temperature values, change the value on the right of the equals sign on the second line.

+To connect to Ubidots, please don't forget to put your own apikey!

+	api = ApiClient("A1E-baee7da49300eee20eb148229cf1ead45d71")

 Testing the Application
 =======================